marknokes/subscriptions-for-woo/src/readme.txt

 * Feature: display plan price in table on plan tab
 * Bugfix: taxes not being handled properly
 * Bugfix: paypal subscription plans other than fixed not properly displayed on receipts
+* Bugfix: replace intval for floatval where floats used
 * Refactor: combine class import statements
 * Refactor: rename database class and move install/upgrade from plugin main to database